 Read more…

-“By playing in a band,” was my answer.
-Now, I am not suggesting that all web designers should run out and join a rock and roll band (although there is a glaring shortage of songs about the CSS box model).
-I do know, however, that many of the skills I honed while playing in a band have contributed to my success as a web designer — as much as, if not more than, my ability to write clean code or design an attractive web page.
-In this article, I’ll describe how being in a band taught me to be a better web designer.
+Many of the skills Jeremy Girard honed while playing in a band have contributed to his success as a web designer — as much as, if not more than, his ability to write clean code or design an attractive web page.
+He learned skills critical to his success, such as the importance of tailoring your set list (or your presentation) to make an early connection with your audience, or the ability to speak clearly and confidently in public.
+In this article, Jeremy will describe how being in a band taught him to be a better web designer.

 Read more…